Maize Day recognizes a plant common across the Americas. It is celebrated annually on the day after Thanksgiving.

-Maize Day is a day set aside for all Americans regardless of ethnicity, naturalized citizens, descendants of the first peoples of the Americas or descendants of immigrants to celebrate the traditional role of corn in these cultures.
+The day is set aside for all Americans regardless of ethnicity, naturalized citizens, descendants of the first peoples of the Americas or descendants of immigrants.
+We all celebrate the traditional role of corn in these cultures.

-Unlike other food and plant life, corn was common across the Americas.
+While other plant life was transplanted and imported, corn was common across the Americas.
 It was a central food source used by all the nations and an important part of their everyday diet.
-It is also a day to celebrate the traditional crops and foods of Native Americans.
+The day also celebrates the traditional crops and foods of Native Americans.

-Serve a meal featuring ingredients used by Native Americans such as fish, squash, beans, nuts, tomatoes, mushrooms, persimmons, honey, cattail, asparagus, chicory, dandelion and of course maize.
+Serve a meal featuring ingredients used by Native Americans.
+There such as fish, squash, beans, nuts, tomatoes, mushrooms, persimmons, honey, cattail, asparagus, chicory, dandelion and of course maize.
 Use #MaizeDay to post on social media.

 National Maize Day was started by artist Corinne Lightweaver in 2004.

 This holiday began as a small research project through which I intended—with my family—to commemorate the United States holiday of Thanksgiving through the viewpoint of the indigenous people. – Corinne Lightweaver

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!